-WSSC Water manages the implementation of all projects it supports -including green bond projects.
-WSSC Water-selected contractors construct the projects in accordance with the project agreement.
+WSSC Water manages all projects it supports -including green bond projects.
+WSSC Water-selected contractors construct the projects per the project agreement.
 The management process comprises regular reports by the implementing contractor on project activities, including monthly review of project progress.
-The project's progress, outcomes and impacts are monitored by WSSC Water's project manager, division manager, and Finance staff throughout the implementation phase in order to obtain data to evaluate and measure the effectiveness of the objectives it was set to achieve.
+Throughout the implementation phase, the project's progress, outcomes and impacts are monitored by WSSC Water's project manager, division manager, and Finance staff to obtain data to evaluate and measure the effectiveness of the objectives it was set to achieve.
 Project information is available on the WSSC Water website and includes documents with detailed information about the projects (e.g., Project Description Forms or PDFs).
 In addition, summaries and key impact indicators of the green bond projects are provided on WSSC Water's Green Bond Program webpage with links to relevant documents with more detailed project information.